troyvassalotti/troyv.dev/src/posts/express-cats.md

 - All the routing goes in `/routes`.
 - All the config files stay in the root.

-Just look at this `app.js` - so minimal.
+Look at this `app.js` - so minimal.

 ```js
 const express = require('express');